nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

 CodeConnect is a **desktop app** specially designed for **Computer Science students from NUS**.
-On top of being able to manage your **tasks and contacts** effectively, students can conveniently search for peers that are taking the same module as them to seek help or collaboration.
+With this app, not only can you manage your **tasks and contacts** effectively in one unified place, you can also conveniently search for peers to seek help or collaboration on a particular task.

 This app is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ## How to use this guide?

 For new users, it is strongly recommended that you look through this User Guide to gain a comprehensive understanding of CodeConnect.

 However, you may also choose to head over to the relevant sections as described below: